VivianeBusch-Wallace/ExercisesAndClassDocs/Sep/27-09-21/README.md

 << all commands have to be in double quotes, the \ helps ignore the double quotes, this command line works with the concurrently dependency and combines running react and BE app at the same time

 inside React package.json: add "proxy": "http://localhost:5000" after browsersList
+<< this will make fetching data easier because we don't need to repeat it in every fetch command:
+fetch("http://localhost:5000/users") will only become fetch("/users")

-now we can go to root in terminal and run: npm run dev which will start both BE and React
+now we can go to root in terminal and run: npm run dev which will start both BE and React don't forget to run localhost of server also

+Other Notes:

+empty files won't be uploaded to github

+killing PORTs is bad for your laptop, you will always have to do that